Loader gif

 Save 40% of your paychecks.

 As a freelancer or contractor, the general rule of thumb is to save 30% of your paychecks.
-Doing so will help you set aside enough money to pay Uncle Sam.
+Doing so will help you set aside enough to pay Uncle Sam.
 But what if you upped the ante to 40%?
 With that extra 10%, you can create a savings fund for retirement and other financial goals.

 Fund your own retirement plan.